open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

     gomod: go.opentelemetry.io/collector v0.41.0
 ```

-For more information on how to create your builder config file, checkout [OpenTelemetry Collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder) folder inside the Collector's project in GitHub.
+For more information on how to create your builder config file, check out the [OpenTelemetry Collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder) folder inside the Collector's project in GitHub.

 ## Step 3 - Generating the Code and Building your Collector's distribution.